The Many Sides of Voice Actor Radio: Main series

+Short stories

 Manga

-A manga adaptation illustrated by Umemi Makimoto was serialized in ASCII Media Works' Dengeki Maoh magazine from March 27, 2020, to July 27, 2021.
-It has been collected into three tankōbon volumes, published from August 2020 to September 2021.
+A manga adaptation illustrated by Umemi Makimoto was originally serialized in ASCII Media Works' Dengeki Maoh magazine from March 27, 2020, to July 27, 2021, with its chapters compiled in three tankōbon volumes.
+In July 2023, it was announced that the manga would restart serialization and continue to be illustrated by Makimoto.
+The series restarted serialization in Dengeki Maoh on December 26, 2023.

 Anime

 An anime television series adaptation was announced on December 21, 2022.
+It was produced by Connect and directed by Hideki Tachibana, with scripts written by Keiichirō Ōchi, characters designed by Shoko Takimoto, who also served as chief animation director, and music composed by Keiichi Hirokawa and Kuniyuki Takahashi.
+The series aired from April 10 to June 26, 2024, on AT-X and other networks.
+The opening theme song is "Now On Air", performed by Miku Itō, while the ending theme song is "Stand by You", performed by Itō and Moe Toyota as their respective characters.
+Crunchyroll is streaming the series.
+Plus Media Networks Asia licensed the series in Southeast Asia.

+Episodes

 Reception

 In 2019, Seiyū Radio no Ura Omote won the Grand Prize at the 26th Dengeki Novel Prize.
 The series ranked 15th in the bunkobon category and eighth in the new work category of the 2021 edition of Takarajimasha's Kono Light Novel ga Sugoi! guide book; it ranked 16th in the bunkobon category of the 2022 edition.